k21971/EvilHack/doc/evilhack-changelog.md

 - Increase PREFIX value in objnam.c
 - Blessed scroll of taming increases tameness of pets
 - The spell 'stone to flesh' can affect armor and weapons
+- Some tweaks and fixes to player monster gear